Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 > A stone battlement encloses the roof of this turret.
 A spiral staircase descends to the level below.
 ^4ad

 These turret rooftops are 80 feet above ground level.
 The spiral stairs descend 20 feet to archers' posts—small rooms lined with arrow slits.
 Standing guard in each of these rooms is a [[5.
-Mechanics/Bestiary/Undead/Phantom Warrior (COS).md|") (see appendix D"]] with a spectral longbow that shoots arrows of force energy.
+Mechanics/Bestiary/Undead/Phantom Warrior (COS).md\|phantom warrior]] (see appendix D) with a spectral longbow that shoots arrows of force energy.
 The two phantom warriors gain the following action options:

 > [!quote] ...
 >